The negative effects of having low self-esteem are numerous.

 When depressed, most of us focus on overcoming depression.
 But it’s also good to reexamine how you view yourself.
 Is low self-esteem affecting your life and making you depressed?

-7. You have social anxiety.
+7. It can cause social anxiety.

 Low self-esteem causes anxiety too.
 When you don’t feel good about yourself, very often you worried how others will view or judge you too.
 This creates anxiety and stress when you interact with others.
-You are afraid of saying the wrong things, being boring or having nothing to say.
+You are afraid of saying the wrong things, being boring, or having nothing to say.

 Low self-esteem creates a vicious cycle of anxiety.